pairshaped/curlingio-docs/docs/club-management/settings.md

 - https://www.canada.ca/en/financial-consumer-agency/services/merchants/credit-fees-merchant.html
 - https://www.canada.ca/en/revenue-agency/services/forms-publications/publications/gi-200/application-gst-hst-credit-card-surcharges.html

-Note: Fees you implement should never reflect on the Curling I/O platform, therefore we are restricting certain words in the convenience fee's label and may add further restrictions in the future if necessary.
+Note: Fees you implement should never reflect on the Curling IO platform, therefore we are restricting certain words in the convenience fee's label and may add further restrictions in the future if necessary.

 ## Season starts in